 After traveling with the Think Tank Retrospective 20 for over three years, I feel more than qualified to give a thorough review of its performance.
-Without boring you to the point of entering a deep and restful sleep, I plan to spare you the most minute details found in many other reviews; you can find those on B&H Photo or Think Tank’s website.
+Without boring you to the point of entering a deep and restful sleep, I plan to spare you the most minute details found in many other reviews; you can find those on other websites.
 Although, currently owning this bag and with zero intentions to part with it, I will attempt to remain objective.
-After lugging this bag through the ringer, I plan to discuss a few of the key elements of my experience using the Retrospective 20 followed by my conclusion.
+After lugging this bag through the wringer, I plan to discuss a few of the key elements of my experience using the Retrospective 20 followed by my conclusion.
 Furthermore, being completely honest and a staunch advocate of being thorough, I recommend seeking other sources in making your decision for complete peace of mind.

 What are the specifications?